Deck the Halls with This Easy DIY Cookie Cutter Wreath

 Repurpose old cookie cutters into a gorgeous wreath for your front door.
 We'll show you how to make this holiday cookie cutter wreath for less than $20!

 Ready to upgrade your cookie cutter set?
 Look through your cookie cutter collection and take out old cutters or duplicate shapes, then repurpose them to make this simple holiday decoration.
-Plus, you can make this wreath for less than $20—and this DIY holiday wreath doubles as a fun kids craft.
+Plus, you can make this easy Christmas wreath for less than $20—and this DIY holiday wreath doubles as a fun kids craft.
+Paint your finished holiday wreath any color you like.
+We chose copper but it looks great in gold, silver, or red.
+Finish your easy craft with a black and white patterned ribbon or keep it simple with a burlap ribbon tied in a classic bow.
 Keeping the kids busy, recycling, and saving money?
 That's doing the holidays better!

 How to Make a Cookie Cutter Wreath

 - Embroidery hoop